COSC-499-W2023/year-long-project-team-9/docs/design-submission/design-document.md

 Forgone Alternative: \
 ![Alt Navigation Diagram](img/navdiagram2.png)
-We chose this design over the forgone alternative because we found it redundant to have a dashboard page.
+We chose our design over the forgone alternative because we found it redundant to have a dashboard page.
 We found that many functions of this dashboard page were better implemented in other areas, such as the navigation bar and request listings page.
 Additionally, if we implemented a dashboard, once you finished a function on another page, such as creating a request, the page would redirect automatically to the dashboard, which we found restrictive and limiting to the user.
+Another change between the two is that the Upload Video page is navigated to through the request listings page which is a better flow since the video corresponds to a request.

 ## Features